Build a Query

 Defining multiple VISUALIZE clauses is common and can be useful, especially when comparing their outputs to each other.
 For example, it can be useful to see both the COUNT and the P95(duration) for a set of events to understand whether latency changes follow volume changes.

 While most VISUALIZE queries return a line graph, the HEATMAP visualization allows you see the distribution of data in a rich and interactive way.
-Heatmaps also allow you to use BubbleUp.
+Heatmaps also allow you to detect anomalies using BubbleUp.

 VISUALIZE: Basic Case